-- 13 The Core component is a review of the provider's arrangements for maintaining the academic standards and quality of the courses it offers, against a subset of principles contained within the UK Quality Code for Higher Education (2024 revision).
-These principles have been mapped to the core requirements that have been set out by the Home Office in relation to educational oversight. - 14 The review activity that will take place within the Core component will be varied according to the context of the institution and the complexity of its higher education provision.
-For example, a smaller institution offering a single subject will likely only require a shorter review visit than a provider offering a significant number of subject areas over a range of different delivery sites.
+13 The Core component is a review of the provider's arrangements for maintaining the academic standards and quality of the courses it offers, against a subset of principles contained within the UK Quality Code for Higher Education (2024 revision).
+These principles have been mapped to the core requirements that have been set out by the Home Office in relation to educational oversight.

+14 The review activity that will take place within the Core component may be varied according to the context of the institution and the complexity of its higher education provision.
+Visits for the core component will normally be one day but may be extended for a provider offering a significant number of subject areas over a range of different delivery sites.